techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

   1. Deploy at least two RDNS Forwarders and configure them to perform their automated updates at different times.

-  2. Periodically test (from within your VPC) that each of your RDNS Forwarders can successfully answer queries for at least one University domain and at least one non-University domain.
+  2. Periodically test (from within your VPC) that each of your RDNS Forwarders can successfully answer queries for at least one University domain and at least one non-University domain, and/or at least monitor the `tx-NOERROR` metric (explained below).

   3. If you ever need to replace an RDNS Forwarder (e.g. to upgrade to a larger size instance, or to a new MAJOR.MINOR version branch of this repository),
      * Take down only one RDNS Forwarder at a time.